odo-labs/interview/README.md

    - Django backend on http://localhost:9000
    - React frontend on http://localhost:3002
    - PostgreSQL database

+   **IMPORTANT:** This command does not return so that it's easy to view logs from the frontend and backend.
+You'll need to open another terminal for the rest of the commands.
 3. Run the init script
    ```bash
    ./odo init